hoodlm/hn_offline/README.md

-This is a simple bash script for offline reading of Hacker News (news.ycombinator.com).
+This is a simple wget wrapper for offline reading of Hacker News (news.ycombinator.com).
 By default it downloads the current front page (the top 30 items) along with the comment threads for offline reading.
-It also downloads the css and javascript.

 ```
 bash hn_offline.sh